chibiboba/JS-120/JS 129/JS 129 study guide.md

 - Methods are the behaviors of an object - what the object can do.
 - We use constructors for inheritance
-- Javascript is different from traditional object-oriented languages in that it uses *prototype inheritance*.
-In a nutshell, prototype inheritance in Javascript works like this:
+- JavaScript is different from traditional object-oriented languages in that it uses *prototype inheritance*.
+In a nutshell, prototype inheritance in JavaScript works like this:
   1. An object has a number of properties. *This includes any attributes or functions(methods).*
   2. An object has a special parent property, this is also called the prototype of the object(`__proto__`).
 An object inherits all the properties of its parent.
   3. An object can override a property of its parent by setting the property on itself.